Rumpunzel/rpg-thingy/playing-the-game/assets/index.md

 A gear asset may also have a property called **Fortified.** A **Fortified** asset's masterpiece rating is equal to its full quality rating, even outside of conflicts.

 At the top of each category of gear, there is also generic variant without properties.
-They do not require specific resources to be crafted as they are simply normal assets.
+They do not require specific paraphernalia to be crafted as they are simply normal assets.
 Of course, they are still associated with an attribute, just like any other asset.
 Use these for, for example, improvised weapons or instead of its lengthy list of gear entirely.

 {: .note-title }